 While the name is shared by other resorts around the world, just as the Beau-Rivage Palace sets the standard for 5 star service, guests will see that the Beau-Rivage Palace also sets the standard for European luxury on the water.

 Ciao Bambino’s Family Vacation Consultants can help with everything from booking accommodations to helping you craft a full itinerary including guides and activities.
-Request assistance on My Trip Planner.
+Request assistance on our Connect with a Travel Advisor page.

 Editor’s Note: Sandy was hosted by Beau-Rivage Palace to review the property for Ciao Bambino.
 As always, our opinions are our own on Ciao Bambino.
 Photos by Sandy Pappas, except where noted.